The Economic and Social Council (ECOSOC) is at the heart of the United Nations (UN) system

 Building on its coordination role within the UN system, ECOSOC is a gateway for UN partnership and participation by the rest of the world.
 It offers a unique global meeting point for productive dialogues among policymakers, parliamentarians, academics, foundations, businesses, youth, and registered non-governmental organizations (including Welcome Clubs International).

 ECOSOC Subsidiary Bodies

 ECOSOC oversees a complex ecosystem of subsidiary bodies, composed of regional commissions, functional commissions and expert bodies, standing committees and ad hoc bodies.
-The Council is entrusted to guide and coordinate the work of its subsidiary and related bodies.
-It thus has an influence on a wide remit of the work of the UN system on development.
+The Council is entrusted with guiding and coordinating the work of its subsidiary and related bodies.
+It thus influences a wide remit of the work of the UN system on development.

 As a fully-accredited non-governmental organization (NGO) in good standing with ECOSOC,

 Welcome Clubs International is eligible to contribute and participate at the annual sessions of the Commission on the Status of Women.